moyheen/moyheen.github.io/leveling-up-as-an-android-dev-part-two.md

 title: Leveling Up as an Android Dev 2
 twitter_card_image: /assets/images/level-up.png
 header_image: /assets/images/level-up.png
+excerpt: Here’s the second (and last) article in the series - Leveling Up as an Android Dev.
+This article covers more about the other levels, what to expect and stories from experts in the Android Dev community.
 ---

 # Leveling Up as an Android Dev (Part 2)